falldowngoboone/falldowngoboone-com/src/blog/year-end-review-2022/index.md

 Well, I’m done for 2022.
 It’s been real, and it’s been fun, but I’m ready for a boring year.
 Seriously.

-I’m curious to hear what you’re excited about in 2023.
+What are you excited about in 2023?
 [Let me know on Twitter](https://twitter.com/therealboone) (assuming it continues to work), and I’ll see you again next year!